 Jiří Pospíšil and Luděk Niedermayer will be the leaders for TOP 09 + Mayors and Independents, which run together.
 Their common program states the need to invest heavily for the modernization of communications and educational infrastructure in order to increase the quality of life for Czech citizens.
 Environmental and regional development and security are also on the agenda, as is the importance of implementing a common migration policy within the EU.

 Tomio Okamura, the infamous and embattled leader of the far-right party, will not be running with his party in order to keep his seat in the Czech Parliament, instead leaving the reins of the campaign to Ivan David.
 At the center of the program of the SPD, which currently doesn’t have any MEP in Strasbourg, lies the protection of traditional family and civic values and the support for a ‘Czexit’ referendum (SPD is one of the only Czech parties calling for the Czech Republic to leave the EU).

 What outcome can be expected?

-ANO, well ahead at 30% of voting intentions, is expected to win big in those elections.
+ANO, well ahead at 30% of voting intentions, is expected to emerge as the main winner of these European elections in the Czech Republic.
 The predictions may also be a good sign for the Czech Pirate Party, which could cement its place as one of the main opposition parties and gain for the first time since its creation, ten years ago, a place at the EU decision-making table.